ChocoChopin/miEru/README.md

 This opens up a wealth of possibilities, chief of which for language learners is the ability to analyze scanned text with browser-based hover dictionaries such as Rikaikun.

 Now, you can play your favorite games, classic or contemporary, in their original language and use them as a learning resource.
 Or you might just get through them where you otherwise couldn't.
-Things that are old become new again through the eyes of a student.
+Old things become new again through the eyes of a student.

 ![Alt](https://iili.io/dIugQs.png "Does &quot;iconic&quot; even begin to describe it?")